 Harris, 38, stopped paying her mortgage three years ago after her accounting business lost its biggest client and her home’s value plummeted 52 percent.
 Some neighbors are also delinquent on their mortgages.

 “There are so many people like me who aren’t paying their mortgage so they can buy groceries and gas,” said Harris, who was rejected for loan modification programs.
 “It’s creating this whole false economy.”

-As the nation emerges from the worst housing crisis since the Great Depression, Nevada remains the only state in which the total value of single-family homes is less than the amount owed on them, according to second-quarter statistics released yesterday by CoreLogic (CLGX), a Santa Ana, California-based data provider.
+As the nation emerges from the worst housing crisis since the Great Depression, Nevada remains the only state in which the total value of single-family homes is less than the amount owed on them, according to second-quarter statistics released yesterday by CoreLogic (CLGX:US), a Santa Ana, California-based data provider.